Digital Impact 4Q4 Podcast: Zara Rahman on Palantir

 ZARA RAHMAN: I think particularly for people who have found themselves as part of larger institutions and they see that their institution is moving in a way that means that they’re being pushed to use data in a new or different way or for something that hasn’t really happened before — their community has been a place for those people who have this feeling like, maybe this isn’t the best thing to do, that maybe there could be negative unintended consequences.
 Maybe we just need to take our time and go a bit slower.

 We’ve really found that those people have found their place within the Responsible Data community as a place that they can express uncertainty without being worried that someone’s going to think that they’re not being smart.
 I think we really value people expressing their challenges and helping each other to be better because I think it’s really easy to forget sometimes that so much of this is new and that we sometimes prioritize speed and I guess as a sector over being thoughtful about stuff.

 So making space for slow, intentional decision making around technology and data is really one of the goals of the Responsible Data community.

-[14:05] Chris Delatorre: Digital Impact is a program of the Digital Civil Society Lab at the Stanford Center on Philanthropy and Civil Society (Stanford PACS).
-Contribute to this and other conversations at digitalimpact.io/conversations.
-Follow Digital Impact on Twitter @dgtlimpact and share your thoughts with #4Q4Data and #ProblemWithPalantir.
-Until next time, I’m Chris Delatorre.
-Thanks for joining us and take care.
+Digital Impact is a program of the Digital Civil Society Lab at the Stanford Center on Philanthropy and Civil Society.
+Follow this and other episodes at digitalimpact.io and on Twitter @dgtlimpact with #4Q4Data.